 In 2006, shortly after I moved to a Washington, D.C. suburb, the women’s group of my church made a renewed effort to organize mid-week activities.
 Naturally the one that most interested me was the book group dedicated to reading the world’s great literature.
 In our initial meeting, the leader of the new group, a strong believer in the virtues of a classical education, presented a list of books from which to choose many of our monthly selections.
 I haven’t been able to find an exact replica of the list online, but this one is similar: 100 Great Books List.
-Another person in that meeting suggested this list of Timeless Classics credited to the National Endowment for the Humanities.
-Almost three-quarters of our monthly readings have come from these lists or from authors with books on these lists.
-The remaining selections comprise works written by leaders of The Church of Jesus Christ of Latter-day Saints and suggestions from members of the group.
+Another person in that meeting suggested this list of Timeless Classics, credited to the National Endowment for the Humanities.
+Almost three-quarters of our monthly readings came from these lists or from authors with books on these lists.
+The remaining selections comprised works written by leaders of The Church of Jesus Christ of Latter-day Saints and suggestions from members of the group.

 Our process of selecting books and other documents to read evolved over time.
 We took January off and discussed a Church book in February.
 We read a work of political or economic stature in June in preparation for the U.S. Independence Day holiday on July 4 and discussed it at our July meeting.
 For the August and September meetings, we took a summer break and read children’s classics.
 We chose all of our books by consensus—every person in the group agreed on all books.
 We found that when we did it this way, more members actually finished each book.
 Over time we found that we preferred novels, but we did try to choose several works a year that we considered challenging because of length, archaic or complex use of language, or because they were works that were not written to entertain.
 Some years we were more ambitious than others.
 In 2007 we drafted a group constitution to keep us on track, and, for the most part, we adhered to it.